 - In 1988 the two sides clashed in the Spratlys, with Vietnam again coming off worse, losing about 60 sailors.

 The Philippines has accused China of building up its military presence in the Spratlys.
-In early 2012, the two countries engaged in a maritime stand-off, accusing each other of intrusions in the Scarborough Shoal.
-Chinese and Philippine vessels refused to leave the area for a number of weeks, leading to rhetoric and protests.
+In early 2012, the two countries engaged in a lengthy maritime stand-off, accusing each other of intrusions in the Scarborough Shoal.